Jebel Barkal: Temples

 The ruins around Jebel Barkal include at least 13 temples that were built, renovated, and expanded over a period of over 1,500 years.
 The temples were described for the first time by a series of European explorers beginning in the 1820s.
 Their drawings and descriptions, particularly those of Frédéric Cailliaud (1821), Louis Maurice Adolphe Linant de Bellefonds (1821), and Karl Richard Lepsius (1844), record significant architectural details that have since disappeared.
 In 1862 five inscriptions from the Third Intermediate Period were recovered by an Egyptian officer and transported to the Cairo Museum, but not until 1916 were scientific archeological excavations performed by a joint expedition of Harvard University and the Museum of Fine Arts of Boston under the direction of George Reisner.
 From the 1970s, explorations continued by a team from the University of Rome La Sapienza, under the direction of Sergio Donadoni, that was joined by another team from the Boston Museum, in the 1980s, under the direction of Timothy Kendall.

 Temple of Amun and Temple of Mut

 The larger temples, such as the Temple of Amun, are even today considered sacred to the local population.
 The carved wall painted chambers of the Temple of Mut are well preserved.

 Temple B700 at Jebel Barkal

 Temple B700, built by Atlanersa and decorated by Senkamanisken, is now largely destroyed.
 It received the sacred bark of Amun from the nearby B500 on certain cultic occasions, and may have served during the coronation of the kings of the early Napatan period, in the mid 7th century BC.
 The Temple was decorated by Senkamanisken, where he is shown clubbing enemies.

-The hieroglyphic inscription on the Temple described the role of the god Amun in selecting Sekamanisken as king:
+The hieroglyphic inscription on the Temple described the role of the god Amun in selecting Senkamanisken as king: